 error-free programs.
 The mathematics needed is not complicated; it's

-just boolean algebra.
+just basic logic.
 The word "formal" means the use of a formal

 language, so that the program logic can be machine checked.
 Our